 After talking with your doctor or health care provider, you may still be concerned about delays.
 If so, you can look into free help from your state or local school district.
 Kids under age 3 may be able to get therapy or specialists from the state to help them “catch up.”
 This is called early intervention.
 Clinics and doctor’s offices will have information on how to request this.

-.
+Learn how your child can be evaluated for early intervention.
 If your child is older but hasn’t started school yet, you can still get help.
 It will typically come from the local school district.
 Ask your child’s daycare, clinic, or doctor’s office for how to get in touch with the right person.
 For kids who are getting ready to start school, the local district will typically provide a free screening and possibly services.
 In some cases, this could mean a free preschool program.

 Continue to observe your child, and follow up as needed.

 Keep tracking your concerns and follow up in six months.
 Young kids’ skills develop fast.
 Note which milestones you were concerned about so you can check to see if your child hit them or not.
 If after six months you’re still seeing delays, you’ll have your notes to use when you follow up with the teacher or health care provider.

 Try to talk openly with other families about what’s going on.
 You may find they have similar worries.
 Read how one family reframed their thinking to focus on getting supports instead of worrying about labels.
 Hearing other people’s experiences and stories — and even joining the Understood Community — can help you build a support network.